homieiot/convention/convention.md

 You have to send this message before sleeping.
 * **`lost`**: this is the state the device is in when the device has been "badly" disconnected. **Important**: If a root-device `$state` is `"lost"` then the state of **every child device in its tree** is also `"lost"`.
 You must define this message as the last will (LWT) for root devices.
-* **`alert`**: this is the state the device is in when connected to the MQTT broker, but something wrong is happening.
-E.g. a sensor is not providing data and needs human intervention.
-You have to send this message when something is wrong.
+* **`alert`**: in this state the device is connected to the MQTT broker, but something is wrong and needs human intervention.
+The device should be considered inoperable similar to the `init` state.
+When in this state, it is encouraged to use the [`$log` topic](#logging) to provide details on what is wrong.

 ### Nodes